tadghh/Dell-unlock-undervolting/README.md

 * Make a folder called "EFI" and within that a folder called "BOOT"
 * Rename modGRUBShell.efi to bootx64.efi and place it in "BOOT"
 * Boot to this usb and enter "setup_var_3 "variable you got earlier" 0x00 (In my case "setup_var_3 0x789 0x00")
+* Some laptops require manaul boot device entry to appear in the boot list
 * Type "halt" and unplug the USB and reboot your computer